Pullusb/GP_onion_peel/README.md

 <!--
 ## TODO:
-- refresh choices:
+- refresh choices (now refresh only current):
-    - Add choice to refresh all object or only current
+    - Add choice to refresh all
-    - Choose if other objects Onion are to be masked
+- chose with key placement to use (closest to current frame ? active layer ? both ?)

 Bonus:
 - Filter by key type (EZ...
 I think)
-- Create direct frame offset mode and show option in view
+- Direct frame offset mode (instead of key offset), might not be usefull at all...
-- Tricky : maybe find a way to show object keys... create temporary keys using a specific key mode ?

 -->

 ## Changelog:

+0.4.5

+- Test change: Try a version using data-copy to allow permanent drawing of onion skin
+- code: cleanup

 0.4.4